-The purpose of this document is to help articulate the limitations of planning processes within the dynamic environment crypto companies generally operate within, where your priorities and strategies can oscillate frequently.
+The purpose of this document is to quickly help articulate the limitations of hiring planning processes within the dynamic environment that crypto companies generally operate within, where priorities and strategies can oscillate frequently.

-The efficiency of your planning and hiring strategy relies heavily on the predictability of the future.
-Nonetheless, inherent uncertainties in predicting the future mean your hiring needs remain a challenge.
+Good efficiency, planning and hiring strategy relies heavily on the predictability of the future.
+Nonetheless, inherent uncertainties in predicting the future for our market means hiring needs will remain a challenge for all.

 To the extent your hiring plans do not account for this uncertainty, you may create both risks and internal inefficiencies that have downstream effects on the performance of your people, timelines and even overall company success.